 .class css selector

-The class unlike the id can be used to identify multiple elements.
+A class unlike an id can be used to identify multiple elements.

 The class selector extracts all elements with a specific class attribute.
 To select elements with a class, write a dot character (.) followed by the class name.

-Here, the .introduction class is used to extract each element selected in the image above.
+Here, the .introduction class is used to extract all the selected elements in the image above.

-Now that you have seen how the previous css selectors work, you can practice with the others.
+Now that you have seen how these css selectors work, you can practice using other selectors.

 Css selectors with GRIMPORT

-We will now see how we can implement it in a Grimport script.
+We will now see how we can implement them in a Grimport script.

 In order to extract specific information from a CSS selector, we use the select() function:

-cleanSelect ( cssSelector , _code , _selection )
+cleanSelect ( string cssSelector , string _code , string _selection )